astrokd/learning-journal/README.md

 # Kevin Dreyer's codefellows Learning Journal

+Hi, I was previously a **IT Technical Support professional**, I've been in Technical Support and Software Testing for a software company, and I went to engineering school before that.
+I've been interested in learning more about coding for some time and have been learning on my own using TreeHouse.com, Lynda.com, and others.
+I recently decided that I needed to step-up my training experience and be in group learning environment.

 I will add my notes from class here and write a paragraph on growth mindset.

 ## TODO list